 The Company's presentation currency is the Canadian Dollar ("\$").
 The functional currency of the Company and each subsidiary of the Company is the currency of the primary economic environment in which it operates.
-The functional currency of Anaconda Mining and its Canadian subsidiaries is the Canadian Dollar.
-The translation difference arising from the translation of subsidiaries, with functional currency different than the consolidated functional currency, if any, is recorded on the Consolidated Statements of Comprehensive Loss as currency translation adjustments.
+The functional currency of Anaconda and its Canadian subsidiaries is the Canadian Dollar.
+The translation difference arising from the translation of subsidiaries, with functional currency different than the consolidated functional currency, if any, is recorded on the consolidated statement of comprehensive income (loss) as currency translation adjustments.